FAQ Call for Action 2023

-The DRAUSSENSTADT - Call for Action funding will be available online for application from 31 March 2023, 1 pm up to 23 April 2024, 11:59pm.
+The DRAUSSENSTADT - Call for Action funding will be available online for application from 6 April 2023 until 23 April 2023, 11:59pm.
 The application process is completely digital.
 This means that the online application form does not have to be submitted by post.

 To whom is the DRAUSSENSTADT – Call for Action adressed?

 The DRAUSSENSTADT - Call for Action is aimed at Berlin-based freelancers and solo self-employed cultural actors as well as associations, groups, companies and other legal entities from the cultural and creative sector.
 They must submit a concept for a cultural event in a publicly accessible location in Berlin and be able to implement it outdoors and free of charge for the public by December 31, 2023.
 With early start of measures ("vorzeitiger Maßnahmenbeginn"), events can take place from June 1, 2023.

 Note: Some Berlin state institutions (nachgestellte Einrichtungen des Landes Berlin) are excluded from funding.